 These highlighted key findings and data included in the CHNA will inform the hospital's Community Benefit program focus and strategies for the period covering 2022 to 2024.
 While the health needs within the CHLA service area are varied and complex, stakeholders had an opportunity to review data and prioritize the health needs identified.
 The list reflects their collective ranking:

 Where Do We Go from Here?

 The above list of priority needs was organized into three general domains: health access, economic advancement, and community growth.
-Collectively, they represent the focus areas selected to inform planning and development of the Community Benefit Implementation Strategies (CBIS).
-CBIS domains are developed based on organizational strengths, current initiatives, available resources, and alignment with mission.
+Collectively, they represent the

 PRIORITIZED HEALTH NEEDS